dzakifauzan2004/dzakifauzan/README.md

 - 🌏 I'm from the municipality of **Bontang, East Borneo**
 - ⚒️ I'm interested in **Geophysics, Geology and Vulcanology**
-- 📚 I'm currently learning **Programming and Computation Methods for Geophysics**
+- 📚 I'm currently learning **Programming and Computational Methods for Geophysics**

 - 📫 You can reach me on **muhammaddzakifauzan2004@mail.ugm.ac.id**